-seven United Provinces of the Netherlands, of which that province is the principal.
+A. Under the name of Holland is comprehended the seven united provinces of the Netherlands, of which that province is the principal.

-Q. How is Holland or the Seven United Provinces
+Q. How is Holland, or the seven united provinces, bounded ?

-bounded?

-A. Holland is bounded N. and W. by the German Ocean: S. by Belgium, and E. by Germany.
+A. Holland is bounded N. and W. by the German ocean, S. by Belgium, and E. by Germany.

-Q. When did Holland separate itself from the other

-part of the Netherlands, and what occasioned it?
+Q. When did Holland separate itself from the other parts of the Netherlands, and what occasioned it?

-A. The division of Holland from Belgium was occasioned by the tyranny of its sovereign, Philip II., king of Spain, which caused an insurrection of the inhabitants in 1609, when the Spaniards were compelled to declare the Hollanders a free people \.
+A. The division of Holland from Belgium was occasioned by the tyranny of its sovereign, Philip II., king of Spain, which caused an insurrection of the inhabitants in 1609, when the Spaniards were compelled to declare the Hollanders a free people †